coingate/woocommerce-plugin/readme.txt

 == Description ==

-***Accept Crypto Payments with CoinGate’s WooCommerce Plugin***
+***Accept Crypto Payments with CoinGate for WooCommerce***

 Easily accept cryptocurrency payments on your WooCommerce store using CoinGate.
-Our WooCommerce plugin provides fully automated payment processing and invoicing, making crypto payments simple, secure, and seamless for both you and your customers.
+Our CoinGate for WooCommerce plugin provides fully automated payment processing and invoicing, making crypto payments simple, secure, and seamless for both you and your customers.

 With just a quick setup, your customers can pay using 15+ cryptocurrencies like Bitcoin, USDC, Ethereum, and Litecoin across multiple networks—including Layer 2 solutions like Polygon, Arbitrum, Base, Optimism, Solana, and more.